 These rules, regulations and standards supersede any and all prior rules, regulations, and standards relating to the creation and provision of home and community care services to the elderly promulgated pursuant to R.I.G.L. § 42-66.3-1 et.seq.
-They have been promulgated to ensure that basic information about the nature of available services, eligibility to receive these services, and the role and composition of the home and community care advisory committee is readily available to qualified service recipients and their families.
+They have been promulgated to ensure that basic information about the nature of available services, eligibility to receive these services, and the role and composition of the Home and Community Care Advisory Committee is readily available to qualified service recipients and their families.

-Pursuant to the provisions of the Administrative Procedures Act, R.I.G.L. § 42-35-3, the following were given consideration in arriving at the regulations: (a) alternative approaches to the regulations; (b) duplication or overlap with other state regulations; and significant economic impact.
+Pursuant to the provisions of the Administrative Procedures Act, R.I.G.L. § 42-35-3, the following were given consideration in arriving at the regulations: (a) alternative approaches to the regulations; and (b) duplication or overlap with other state regulations.
 No alternative approach was identified; nor any duplication or overlap.